forcepusher/smol-caveman/README.md

 - Then a line with language adaptation directive, so people who don't know English could still understand it.
 - Finally the Caveman prompt, modded to be casual yet short and clear.
 Not everyone is an Arch Linux user btw.

 I use it for a Local LLM server.
-I'm not saving tokens, I'm just tired of reading the slop.
+I'm not saving tokens, I'm just tired of yelling at slop.
 See original copypasta sauce at https://raw.githubusercontent.com/JuliusBrussee/caveman/refs/heads/main/.cursor/skills/caveman/SKILL.md